Lock in exchange rates for up to 10 currencies on your NAB Traveller Card and enjoy free reloads while travelling like a pro.

 |Available To Temporary Residents||No|

-Which currencies can I load on the card?
+What currencies can I load on the NAB Traveller Card?

 - Australian dollars (AUD)

 - Great British pounds (GBP)

 - Japanese yen (JPY)

 - Hong Kong dollars (HKD)

 To illustrate, suppose you use your NAB Traveller Card to pay for a meal during a layover in Kuala Lumpur.
 The meal is charged in Malaysian ringgit, which isn’t supported by the card.
 Following the default currency order, the transaction will be debited from your Australian dollar balance if sufficient.
 If insufficient, it will continue to debit each currency wallet as listed in the currency order until the transaction amount is satisfied.

 Note that in such events, when you transact or are charged in a currency that is unsupported or insufficiently loaded on your card, you will also be charged an NAB foreign currency conversion fee, which is .
 The currency conversion rate applied to convert your available currency or currencies into the transaction currency is a rate set by Mastercard which varies from time to time.

 Where can I use my NAB Traveller Card?